To discover treatments and a cure for ALS, and to serve, advocate for, and empower people affected by ALS to live their lives to the fullest.

 cells for disease modeling and therapy testing

 CARE SERVICES | The

-ALS Association helps individuals with ALS and their families cope with the day to day challenges
+ALS Association helps patients and families cope with the day to day challenges

 of living with ALS by providing information, resources, and referrals to many

-sources, including a wide variety of community services.
+sources, including a wide variety of community services through our nationwide

 Certified Centers of Excellence provide state-of-the-art, multi-disciplinary

 ALS care and services in a supportive atmosphere with an emphasis on hope and

 quality of life.
 To become certified as one of these centers of excellence, an